-- Students need permission to take a course Credit/No-Credit from the instructor and from the department chair.
-This is done by obtaining a Credit/No-Credit registration card from the Records and Registration Office in Eppley Administration Building 105, and having it signed as noted.
+1. Students need permission to take a course Credit/No-Credit from the instructor and from the department chair.
+This is done by obtaining a Credit/No-Credit registration card from the Office of the University Registrar in Eppley Administration Building 105, and obtaining the required signatures.

-- The primary objective of the Credit/No-Credit privilege is to encourage students to attempt courses in areas they would normally avoid because of lack of background.
+2. The primary objective of the Credit/No-Credit privilege is to encourage students to attempt courses in areas they would normally avoid due to lack of background.
 The Credit/No-Credit privilege, therefore, extends the concept of a liberal education and for this reason it will not ordinarily be available within a student’s major or minor unless written approval of the department chairperson is given.

 Rules Governing Credit/No-Credit: